alexcpn/alexcpn.github.io/html/NN/ml/2_perceptron_training.md

-# The Maths of Machine Learning and Nerual Networks
-- Alex Punnen
-- 2019-2020

-##   Feature Vectors, Dot products and Perceptron Training
+# Chapter 2: Feature Vectors, Dot products and Perceptron Training

 **Q.  How can we train the Perceptron with just simple Vector maths?**